Skip to main content

 }

-Rationale requires a description, which is a free-text field that describes the purpose of the proposal.
-Include links with more information about your proposal (such as to the IPFS content or forum post) that voters can reference to learn more about the market.
+Rationale requires a title and description.
+Within the description, include links with more information about your proposal (such as to the IPFS content or forum post) that voters can reference to learn more about the market proposal.
+Formatting your rationale with markdown makes it easier to read when it's displayed.

 FieldDescriptionExample

 Timestamps are required for ending the voting period, as well as enacting the market.
-The time between closing and enactment also defines how long an opening auction will be, which must be smaller than/equal to the difference between 👀governance.proposal.market.maxClose: 720h and 👀governance.proposal.market.maxEnact: 720h.
+The time between closing and enactment also defines how long an opening auction will be, which must be smaller than/equal to the difference between the values of the network parameters governance.proposal.market.maxClose and governance.proposal.market.maxEnact.

 FieldDescriptionExample

-linearSlippageFactorThe linear slippage factor captures that for a bigger position there is proportionally bigger liquidity risk.0.001
+linearSlippageFactorThe linear slippage factor captures that for a bigger position there is proportionally bigger liquidity risk in a low-liquidity market.0.001

 Instrument